U.S. basis of taxation

 When a Canadian-controlled private corporation (CCPC) carries on business in the U.S. through a PE, any income derived from that PE will not qualify for the small business deduction.
 As well, where services are rendered in the U.S., income derived from the provision of those services will not normally be eligible for the small business deduction, even if the CCPC does not have a PE in the U.S. As a result, such income could be taxed at the general corporate tax rate in Canada rather than the lower tax rates that apply to qualifying small business profits.

-In addition, having U.S. operations in a CCPC can affect the CCPC’s eligibility to be a qualifying small business corporation (QSBC).
+In addition, having U.S. operations in a CCPC can affect the CCPC's eligibility to be a qualifying small business corporation (QSBC).
 If the shares of the CCPC are not QSBC shares, the shareholders will not be able to claim the lifetime capital gains exemption on the sale of such shares.
-The lifetime capital gains exemption is $883,384 in 2020.
+As of June 2024, the lifetime capital gains exemption is $1,250,000.

 If you have business operations in the U.S., you could be liable for a myriad of different taxes.
 And there are a number of considerations to make in order to determine the appropriate filing requirements.
 Whether you are liable for U.S. federal income taxes on income from your business operations will depend on whether you are carrying on a trade or business in the U.S. through a U.S. permanent establishment.
 Even if you determine that you are not liable for U.S. federal income taxes, you may still have U.S. filing obligations.
 Also remember that state income taxes may be determined on a different basis, and filing requirements can vary depending on the state.
 If you have business dealings in the U.S. or are thinking about expanding to the U.S., contact your BDO advisor to discuss your U.S. tax obligations.